Skip to content

 i a

-Next I made my first toolpath, a 3D adaptive toolpath to do a roughing run of the waves in the whale.
-I chose these settings to maximise speed while maintaining most quality.
+Next, I made my first toolpath, a 3D adaptive toolpath to do a roughing run of the waves in the whale.
+I chose these settings to maximize speed while maintaining the highest quality.

 a a a